Data Quality

 x – Time series

 threshold – Threshold for value drop.
 This threshold indicates for how many hours the time series value needs to drop (in hours) before we consider it bad data quality.
-Threshold must be a non-negative float.
+The threshold must be a non-negative float.
 By default, the threshold is set to 0.

 - Time series